 Associate Consultant and Associate Professor Tan Thiam Chye, Visiting Consultant, Department of Obstetrics and Gynaecology, KK Women's and Children's Hospital

 Gestational diabetes can affect any pregnant woman, and can have an impact on the baby's health.
 This guide will help you understand and manage this condition.

-Diabetes (gestational diabetes mellitus, or GDM) can occur in pregnancy when the body produces inadequate amounts of the hormone insulin to deal with sugar control.
+Diabetes (gestational diabetes mellitus, or GDM) can occur in pregnancy when the body does not produce enough insulin to meet the extra needs in pregnancy.
 As a result, blood sugar levels may rise.